 The Fall 2017 cohort of ADA International Fellows.
 Fellows in this cohort come from Peru, Kenya, and Tanzania.

 Amina is an emerging leader in the provision of inclusive education in Tanzania.
-As a Deputy Program Manager at BRAC, the world’s largest NGO, Amina supervises the organization’s education projects within the country, which cover an immense scope of age ranges and issues, including early childhood development, play labs, and primary and secondary education.
+As a Program Manager at Save the Children, the world’s largest NGO, Amina supervises the organization’s education projects within the country, which cover an immense scope of age ranges and issues, including early childhood development, play labs, and primary and secondary education.

 As a Project Coordinator for the Peruvian NGO Aynimundo, Cristina Higa possesses both a firm commitment and practical experience in addressing shortcomings regarding the provision of inclusive education in Peru.
 She contributes to a number of her projects administered by her organization, which promotes community-driven initiatives focused on education, economic empowerment and infrastructure.